How To Avoid Online Guard Card Training Scams

 But you have to be careful.

-To help you find the best online Guard Card classes and avoid the scams, we’ve put together a list of six questions you should consider as you shop around:
+To help you find the best online Guard Card classes and avoid the scams, we’ve put together a list of five questions you should consider as you shop around:

 1) Is there a State license number?